-- Direct Subsidized Loans (also referred to as Subsidized Stafford Loans) - Direct Unsubsidized Loans (also referred to as Unsubsidized Stafford Loans) - PLUS Loans, which are made to parents of dependent students and to graduate and professional students - Consolidation Loans, a repayment option rather than a loan made for attendance at an institution
+- Federal Direct Subsidized Loans (also referred to as Subsidized Stafford Loans) - Federal Direct Unsubsidized Loans (also referred to as Unsubsidized Stafford Loans) - Federal Direct PLUS Loans, which are made to parents of dependent students and to graduate and professional students - Consolidation Loans, a repayment option rather than a loan made for attendance at an institution

-Borrowers of Direct Loans pay an origination fee on every new loan disbursed.
-Established in statute, for Direct Subsidized and Unsubsidized Loans, the origination fee is 1%, and for PLUS Loans the fee is 4%.
+Borrowers of Federal Direct Loans pay an origination fee on every new loan disbursed.
+Established in statute, for Federal Direct Subsidized and Unsubsidized Loans, the origination fee is 1%, and for Federal Direct PLUS Loans the fee is 4%.
 Under sequestration imposed in the Budget Control Act of 2011, origination fees are increased annually based on the mandatory adjustment percentage provided by the Office of Management and Budget.

-Loans first disbursed on or after

-Oct.
-1, 2018, to Sept.
-30, 2019 Oct.
-1, 2019, to Sept.
-30, 2020 Subsidized and Unsubsidized Direct Loans 1.062% 1.059% PLUS Loans 4.248% 4.236%
+Loans first disbursed on or after Oct.
+1, 2019 to Sept.
+30, 2020 Oct.
+1, 2020 to Sept.
+30, 2021 Federal Direct Subsidized and Unsubsidized Loans 1.059% 1.057% Federal Direct PLUS Loans 4.236% 4.228%

 Interest rate structures have varied greatly over the years - sometimes being variable with a maximum cap, sometimes fixed.
 As written in the Bipartisan Student Loan Certainty Act of 2013, all Direct Loans, except for Direct Consolidation Loans, with a first disbursement date on or after July 1, 2013, have variable fixed, market-based interest rates.
 Interest rates for new Direct Loans will change every July 1 based on market rates and then remain fixed for the life of that loan.
-All interest rates will apply to loans disbursed on or after July 1 of a year to June 30 of the following year only.
+All interest rates will apply to loans disbursed on or after July 1 of a given year through June 30 of the following year only.
 This law will also provide protection to consumers from market spikes by placing rate caps of:

-- 8.25% on Direct Subsidized Loans and Direct Unsubsidized Loans for undergraduate students - 9.5% for Direct Unsubsidized Loans for graduate/professional students - 10.5% for Parent/Graduate PLUS Loans
+- 8.25% on Federal Direct Subsidized Loans and Federal Direct Unsubsidized Loans for undergraduate students - 9.5% for Federal Direct Unsubsidized Loans for graduate/professional students - 10.5% for Parent/Graduate Federal Direct PLUS Loans